All Episodes

 Mobs attacking the cops or government buildings is an increasingly common event.

-The causes corruption in the police and among local government officials, these are all communists.
+And among local government officials, these are all communists.

-Because only party members can be government officials, which includes the cops and military commanders.
+Most Chinese see membership in the Communist Party as a license to steal because only party members can be government officials, which includes the cops and military commanders.

-The government admits that these incidents occur but refuses to release details.
+The government admits that these incidents occur, but refuses to release details.

-Information gets out via the internet, and that indicates an increasing boldness, apparently born of desperation on the part of the protesters.
+Information gets out via the internet, and that indicates an increasing boldness, apparently born of desperation, on the part of the protesters.

 This indicates that many officials at the local level are not listening to the growing government pronouncements about fighting corruption.

-I mean, we're not importing as much because there's disposable incomes down and spending all this money on nothing.
+I mean, we're not importing as much because there's disposable income's down and spending all this money on nothing.

-All this money is not Can you imagine if the U.S. consumer was spending some of this money and oh well, that's a pipe dream.
+Can you imagine if the U.S. consumer was spending some of this money?

 You've already lost control.

-Capitalism is has made its way in.
+Capitalism has made its way in.

-Not haven't lost total control, but this stuff, when the people in the rural provinces start migrating to the cities, they got big problems and it's starting to manifest itself.
+Now, I haven't lost total control, but this stuff, when the people in the rural provinces start migrating to the cities, they got big problems and it's starting to manifest itself.

 We'll be back.

-Thanks, Mr. Engineer, for playing this song reminding me where my Sony order is stuck.
+Thanks, Mr. Engineer, for playing this song, reminding me where my Sony order is stuck.

 Here's a good song, Johnny Rivers in Memphis 1965 or 1966.

-El Rushbow, half my brain tied behind my back just to make it fair.
+Hell, Rushbo, half my brain tied behind my back just to make it fair.

 Pittsburgh and Sean.